qeepcologne/flutter_image_compress_lite/README.md

 `CompressError` is thrown for invalid input caught Dart-side (empty image bytes, missing file).

-`PlatformException` is thrown by the native side when something goes wrong below the channel.
-Both platforms surface the same core codes:
+`PlatformException` is thrown by the native side when something goes wrong below the channel:
 - `FILE_NOT_FOUND` — the source file could not be read.
 - `BAD_IMAGE` — the source bytes/file could not be decoded into an image.
 - `WRITE_FAILED` — the compressed output could not be written to the target path (`compressAndGetFile` only).

-It can also carry these defensive codes (unreachable from the public Dart API):
+- `COMPRESS_ERROR` — catch-all native failure.
+On Android: any uncaught exception during encode, e.g. a `HeifWriter` failure or an `OutOfMemoryError` on a very large input.
+On iOS: encoder-returns-nil edge case, unreachable in practice.
-- `BAD_ARGS` — channel arguments are missing, of the wrong type, or carry an unknown format index.
-Both platforms.
+- `BAD_ARGS` — channel arguments are missing, of the wrong type, or carry an unknown format index; unreachable from the public Dart API.
-- `COMPRESS_ERROR` — catch-all native failure (Android: any uncaught exception, e.g. a HeifWriter error or an `OutOfMemoryError`; iOS: encoder-returns-nil edge case).

 ## License